 With the Hilton Aspire Card From American Express (Learn More), you can earn 7X on dining purchases.
 Since Hilton points are worth roughly 0.5 cents each and the card carries a $450 annual fee, the 7X isn’t quite as exciting as 4X with the Amex Gold Card.
 There are, of course, plenty of other reasons to get the Hilton Aspire thanks to a suite of benefits.

-Best Cashback Credit Cards For Dining
+Best Cashback Credit Cards For Restaurants And Dining

 If you have enough miles and points to cover your upcoming trips but want to earn some cash back to offset some other travel expenses, you might want to earn some cash back.
 Think of the cash back you earn as a little travel fund.